inesp/inesp.github.io/_posts/2025-01-12-in-db-transaction-with_retry.md

 ---
+collection_title: Building Blocks Collection
 title: "What to do when a DB transaction fails?
-Retry them ♻️"
+Retry it ♻️"
 excerpt_separator: <!--more-->
 biblio:
-tags: ["Building Blocks collection", "Database", "Code Patterns"]
+tags: ["Building Blocks Collection", "Database", "Code Patterns"]
 ---

 What do a good portion of database transactions do?
 They fail.
 But this is hardly surprising.